Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

+## v 1.1.34 to v.1.1.35
+The update adds the blurring effect using mediapipe selfiesegmentation.
+SelfieSegmentation.framework does not contain bitcode.
+Users have to set "Enable Bitcode" to "No" on the Build Settings of the project.

 ## v 1.1.33 to v.1.1.34
 The update implements `getVideoUrl` function.